 Walk.
 It's amazing how long it took me to realize that.
 I was staring at Capri from a short distance offshore and I remember seeing for the hundredth and yet the first time the houses that dot the isle.
 I then realized that I had no idea how all the people who live in those houses get about when, except on a few principle roads, there is virtually no motorized traffic at all.
 I set off to find out, and I discovered an extensive network of trails, spun like a web over the island.

-town of Capri, itself.
-I've hiked down the steps
+overlooking the town of Capri, itself.
+I've hiked down

-summer with not a soul in sight.
-Up to the villa of
+the height of summer with not a soul in sight.
+Up to the

-infamous Tiberius, down to the Natural Arch, over to
+villa of infamous Tiberius, down to the Natural Arch,

-the red bunker that Malaparte called "home," down
+over to the red bunker that Malaparte called "home,"

 particular along the trails around Anacapri—the